Cat Dental Care

 What are signs of dental problems in cats?

 It is important to note that often there are no obvious signs of dental disease.
 Most cats who have dental disease still eat without a noticeable change in appetite.
-Signs of dental pathology can include bad breath, dropping food or chewing only on one side of the mouth, facial swellings or draining wounds, bleeding or discharge from the mouth or nose, sneezing, pawing at the mouth, tooth grinding, or discolored teeth.
+Signs of dental pathology can include bad breath, dropping food or chewing only on one side of the mouth, facial swellings or draining wounds, bleeding or discharge from the mouth or nose, sneezing, pawing at the mouth, tooth grinding, or discoloured teeth.

 Are some breeds more susceptible than others?